Medical Appointment Conversation Doctor Adobestock 176035379

 What’s the difference between men who are ‘at risk’ and men who are ‘at highest risk’?

-However, we also know there are some groups of men who are at even higher risk of getting the disease, including:
+However, we also know there are some groups of men who are at even higher risk of getting the disease.
+This includes: